pyrf/pyrf/docs/usermanual.rst

 `ThinkRF Resources <http://www.thinkrf.com/resources>`_).

 There are simple examples illustrating usage of this API under the `examples` directory included with the source code directory.
+Some are mentioned in the :doc:`examples` section of this document .

 This API may be used in a **blocking** mode (the default) or in an **asynchronous** mode with using the `Twisted <https://twistedmatrix.com/>`_ python library.